-After Forcepoint Email Encryption is enabled, configure advanced email encryption by selecting the Forcepoint Email Encryption option in the Encryption method drop-down list (Settings > Inbound/Outbound > Encryption).
+After Forcepoint Email Encryption is enabled, configure advanced email encryption by selecting the Forcepoint Email Encryption option in the pull-down menu Encryption method (Settings > Inbound/Outbound > Encryption).

 Because Forcepoint Email Encryption does not function properly with the self-signed certificate provided with Forcepoint Email Security, a trusted third-party certificate from a CA is required.
 See Trusted third-party certificates for a list of trusted certificates to use with the Forcepoint Email Encryption function.
 See Generating encryption keys and a CSR for information regarding CSR generation.